pyth-network/beacon/README.md

 # How to use Beacon?

-To run Beacon, install `nats-server` and then run it using this command:
+To run Beacon, you need to have Go v1.20.10 or older and `nats-server` installed.

+Run a NATS server using this command:

 ```shell
 nats-server --jetstream